Skip to content

 Tor (torproject.org) routes your node's peer connections through an onion-routed network, hiding your home IP from both Bitcoin peers and your ISP.
 Without Tor, your ISP can correlate your IP with Bitcoin network activity and with every transaction you broadcast.

 Install Tor on the node machine.
-On Raspberry Pi OS (Debian-based) or Ubuntu: sudo apt install tor.
-After installation, add the following to bitcoin.conf:
+On Raspberry Pi OS (Debian-based) or Ubuntu run sudo apt install tor.
+Then add these lines to bitcoin.conf:

 proxy=127.0.0.1:9050